 Exhibitions at the Katonah Museum of Art range from realism to abstraction, from ancient artifacts to cutting edge contemporary, from oil painting to any other material artists employ.
 Every few months the Museum is transformed.
 Within the school year this diverse schedule offers educators and students multiple opportunities to explore visual history and connect their Museum experience to classroom learning.
 In addition, every year an exhibition of student artwork is displayed throughout the Museum.

-Contact Margaret Adasko: email@example.com; 914-232-9555, ext.
+For information or book a tour, please contact Margaret Adasko: firstname.lastname@example.org; 914-232-9555, ext.
 2985.

 YOUNG ARTISTS 2014: A High School Art ExhibitionIn the Beitzel and Righter Galleries

 This annual program gives aspiring artists an opportunity to participate behind the scenes in mounting a museum exhibition.
 Artwork from high school seniors is selected by teachers and delivered to the KMA.
 With the guidance of professionals, students then organize, publicize, curate, and install their own exhibition.
 Family, friends, and artists are invited to celebrate at the opening reception.
 Contact the Education Department; 914-232-9555, ext.
 2985 to find out how your school can participate.

 March 23 – June 15, 2014

 Jasper Johns at work in his print studio